Warner Bruns

 endif

-When we call the macro after the linear varying waveguide has been modeled, we get a plot similiar to the one shown in figure 2.3.
-The used inputfile is:
+When we call the macro after the linear varying waveguide has been modeled,

 -brick